julmajustus/dwl-deep-dive/README.md

    You should see a magnificent grey box—this indicates that dwl is up and running!
    ![dwlrunning](media/dwlgreybox.png)

-6. **Install a Wayland Terminal Emulator and Application Launcher:**
+6. ### Install a Wayland Terminal Emulator and Application Launcher

    dwl defaults to using the foot terminal—a modern and minimal Wayland terminal emulator.
 You can change the default later in config.h.
 For now, install foot and wmenu (for launching applications):
    ```bash